ShoGinn/lawntimeline/content/week6/_index.md

 date = 2023-10-02
 draft = false
 notes = "Mowed on Saturday"
-changes = "No Changes in activity or actions" observations = "TruGreen has recommended that we add topsoil and let the grass create a base, this is the end of the growing season, when February, March comes along we need to add plugs to the lawn."
+changes = "Ira The TruGreen specialist came out on 9/27/2023 and did fertilizer and weed control." observations = "TruGreen has recommended that we add topsoil and let the grass create a base, this is the end of the growing season, when February, March comes along we need to add plugs to the lawn."

 +++